amitkumariitmadras/systemDesign/5-TcpModal.md

 ![image](https://github.com/user-attachments/assets/7a33587c-5d15-4e0e-a860-734d592c171e)

 **TCP/IP Model Overview**
 The **TCP/IP** model, developed by the Department of Defense (DoD), is the foundation for communication on the internet.
-It consists of four layers, each responsible for different aspects of network communication.
+It consists of 5 layers, each responsible for different aspects of network communication.

 ---